kingparra/hpfp/08_-_recursion/notes.rst

 ..
 Maybe it's called the "base case" because it forms the *basis* of any inductive reasoning steps
 .. describe in the recursive case.

-Base cases are where a functions output can be obtained without requiring further recursive calls.
+..
+Base cases are instances of problems that can be solved without carrying out recursive calls.

+Base cases are where a functions output value can be obtained without requiring further recursive calls.
 In the ``factorial`` function declaration above, the base case is written as the equation ``factorial 0 = 1``.
 Technically, the input value ``0`` is the base case, and ``1`` is the value that corresponds to it.
-If you think of recursive call as inductive reasoning steps, the base case forms *the basis* for those inferences.
+In the case of ``0``, we return ``1``.
+If you think of recursive calls as inductive reasoning steps, the base case forms *the basis* for those inferences.

 Recursive cases are where self-referencing function calls occur.
 A recursive call applies the function definition to different input values.
 Each call of the function splits the input into